-The keyword research process along with what to do with the resulting words is something I have really gone into the weeds on over the years.
-I wrote a book on it back in 2013 and since then things have not really changed that much in my opinion.
+Something I have really gone into the weeds on over the years is how to use keyword research for content marketing, along with the keyword research process itself.
+I wrote a book on it back in 2012-2013 and since then things have not really changed that much in my opinion.

 I have made many mistakes, followed too many guides and listened to too many gurus.
 The main thing I have learned is to keep it simple!
 Simple doesn’t necessarily equate to quick and/or easy however as you will see.